uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

         encoding:
           - my_encoding_report

-3. Selection configuration, including:
+3. :code:`selection` configuration, including:

   3.1.
-How to split the data in the inner cross-validation loop,
+What :code:`split_strategy` to use to split the data in the inner cross-validation loop,

   3.2.
-How many combinations of train/test datasets to generate based on the strategy,
+How many combinations of training/test datasets to generate based on the given splitting strategy (:code:`split_count`),

   3.3.
-What percentage of data to use for the training dataset (the remaining will be used for validation),
+What percentage of data to use for the training dataset (if splitting to training and test is random, :code:`training_percentage`),

-  3.4.
-Reports to execute:
+  3.4. :code:`reports` to execute:

-    2.4.1. **models**: reports to be executed on all trained classifiers
+    3.4.1. :code:`models`: reports to be executed on all trained classifiers

-    2.4.2. **data**: reports to be executed on the training dataset split before it is split to training and validation
+    3.4.2. :code:`data`: reports to be executed on the training dataset split before it is split to training and validation

-    2.4.3. **data_splits**: reports to be executed after the data has been split into training and validation
+    3.4.3. :code:`data_splits`: reports to be executed after the data has been split into training and validation

-    2.4.4. **encoding**: reports to be executed on the encoded training and validation datasets
+    3.4.4. :code:`encoding`: reports to be executed on the encoded training and validation datasets

   .. highlight:: yaml
   .. code-block:: yaml